The Aids Psalm

 Christians were quick to condemn and judge those with Aids but slow offer any kind of help or comfort.
 Many Christians spoke out of anger, disgust, or fear rather than simply preaching the truth in an attitude of love about this sin, like we would about any other.

-Of course what the Media never does is report what the Bible actually says about these matters -- especially those parts which deal with the pain and suffering of those victimized by sin (whether it be the sin of greed, pride, sexual misconduct, anger or any other sin).
-Both the O.T. / N.T. condemn in no uncertain terms the practice of homosexuality.
+Of course what the Media never does is report what the Bible actually says about these matters - especially those parts which deal with the pain and suffering of those victimized by sin (whether it be the sin of greed, pride, sexual misconduct, anger or any other sin).
+Both the Old Testament / New Testament condemn in no uncertain terms the practice of homosexuality.

-- Lev.
-18:22 - "Do not lie with a man as one lies with a woman; that is detestable."
+- Leviticus 18:22 - "Do not lie with a man as one lies with a woman; that is detestable."

 Now, the Bible doesn't just condemn sin it also provides hope and encouragement to those who have sinned and suffer from the consequences of those sins.
 One such instance is a psalm written by David (who was no stranger to serious sin - adultery, murder, political hypocrisy and cover-up).

 In this psalm David goes through the phases that every victim of sin must go through (including the Modern Aids patient) in order to reach peace with self and God.

 There is no certain history of this psalm.
 Many believe it was written by a man who recognizes his own failures and is suffering because of the decisions and actions that he has made in life.

 O Lord, do not rebuke me in Your anger,

 Nor chasten me in Your wrath.